A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 This section will actually be pretty short because, unlike Bon Appétit, Your Majesty (review here!), I wouldn’t completely rewrite the drama.
 I’d simply commit to the story it already promised in the beginning.

 I’ve already sprinkled most of my ideas throughout “The Bad,” so there’s no point repeating everything here.
 I’d keep this as a light-hearted romantic comedy with just enough palace politics to keep things interesting.
 Yi Rang and her father would remain the villains from beginning to end, while Hui Ju and Yi An continue working toward the goals they established from Episode 1.
+Sometimes the best rewrite isn’t changing the story, it’s simply following through on the one you already started telling.

 Make Yi Rang a Tragic Villain

 The only thing I’d adjust about Yi Rang would be her backstory.
-If you happened to read my recent review of Bon Appétit, Your Majesty, I’d take a similar approach to how I rewrote Consort Kang.
+If you happened to read my recent review of Bon Appétit, Your Majesty (review here!), I’d take a similar approach to how I rewrote Consort Kang.
 Yi Rang would’ve never truly had a choice.
 Every decision she made—even before she was born—would’ve been part of her father’s long-term plan.
 She’d spend her entire life being molded into the perfect political pawn, never once getting to choose happiness for herself.
 That way, we understand her without excusing her.

 She’s still cruel.
 She’s still manipulative.
 She’s still the villain.
 But underneath all of that is someone who never learned how to be anything else.
 By the end, when she’s arrested and asked about Yi Yun, she’d quietly leave him behind, admitting she wouldn’t even know how to love him.
 It wouldn’t be because she doesn’t care, it’d be because she’s spent her entire life being treated as a tool rather than a person.

 Her punishment also wouldn’t just be prison.
 Yi An would strip away every royal title she had, leaving her with nothing except herself.
 For the first time in her life, she’d simply be Yi Rang.
 No position.
 No power.
 No father’s expectations.
 Just a deeply broken woman forced to figure out who she is without a title telling her who to be.
+To give her some form of happy ending, after prison (she’d get a short sentence thanks to Yi Yun), she’d start over far away, raising Yi Yun and learning how to love by loving him.

 To me, that’s a far more interesting ending than a rushed redemption arc.